a-hurst/Installation-guide-for-GitLab-on-OS-X/README.md

-# Installation guide for GitLab 10.1.0 on OS X 10.11.6
+# Installation guide for GitLab 10.1.0 on macOS 10.13.0

 ## Overview

-This is an **unofficial** community-made guide for installing GitLab CE on OS X, based on the official GitLab [installation from source guide](https://docs.gitlab.com/ce/install/installation.html).
-GitLab does not officially support OS X whatsoever and is largely untested on the platform, so please think twice before installing this for use in a mission-critical environment.
-That said, GitLab CE does install and run on an OS X server with the following instructions, so if you're looking to set up a GitLab server for personal or small team use, read on!
+This is an **unofficial** community-made guide for installing GitLab CE on macOS, based on the official GitLab [installation from source guide](https://docs.gitlab.com/ce/install/installation.html).
+GitLab does not officially support macOS whatsoever and is largely untested on the platform, so please think twice before installing this for use in a mission-critical environment.
+That said, GitLab CE does install and run on a macOS server with the following instructions, so if you're looking to set up a GitLab server for personal or small team use, read on!

 ## Index